Are you visiting Lake Garda soon and you’re wondering what are the best things to do in Limone sul Garda? I’ve got you

 Best time to visit Limone

 Lake Garda (and implicitly Limone) is a lovely destination from spring until fall.
-If you don’t plan to swim, then I’d suggest you avoid visiting in summer when the small town can get very crowded and the temperatures are highest.
+If you don’t plan to swim, then I’d suggest you avoid visiting in summer when the small town can get very crowded and the temperatures are the highest.

 I visited Limone in mid-June and I found the weather pretty ok, albeit it rained for a bit during my time there.
 I didn’t try swimming as I knew the water would be too cold for me.

 Where to stay in Limone sul Garda

 I didn’t stay overnight, but I reckon it would be a good idea if you plan to also visit Riva and Malcesine (I only had time for the latter coming from Sirmione).
 Here are some nice places in Limone where you can spend a night or two:

 - Albergo Ristorante Montebaldo: modern rooms with breakfast included right in the town’s center.